10 Yogurts to Always Leave on Grocery Store Shelves

 While yogurt has plenty of weight loss benefits, those benefits only hold up if you select the best yogurt for weight loss.
 Otherwise, your creamy container won't get you anywhere closer to your goals.

-When you're shopping for slimming yogurts, there are some criteria to keep in mind: "Generally speaking, for someone trying to lose weight, I will recommend a low fat or fat-free yogurt option.
+When you're shopping for slimming yogurts, there are some criteria to keep in mind: "Generally speaking, for someone trying to lose weight, I will recommend a low-fat or fat-free yogurt option.
 And I always make sure that the yogurt, regardless of fat content, doesn't have any added sugar," says Matchett.
-She notes that less fat and sugar makes yogurt a lower-calorie option.
-She also recommend higher-protein yogurt options (they keep you fuller).
+She notes that less fat and sugar make yogurt a lower-calorie option.
+She also recommends higher-protein yogurt options (they keep you fuller).

 To help you reach your weight loss, we put together this list of yogurts to skip at the grocery store.
 These options are high in calories, fat, and sugar, or are lacking protein—all things you want to avoid when on a diet.
 Read on, and for more on how to lose weight, you won't want to miss The Best Ways to Lose Belly Fat for Good, Say Doctors.